 The things listed above are some difficulties that we have found in our time as digital nomads.
 We want to share them with you so they don’t take you by surprise, like some of them did us.

 But, we don’t regret any second of our journey, and we encourage anyone thinking of jumping into the digital nomad world to just try it out.
 You can always go back to your normal life.
 If you never try it, you will regret it for the rest of your life!

-So hop in, and enjoy the beautiful things the world has to offer and live life as a free bird!
+So hop in, and enjoy the beautiful things the world has to offer and live life like a free bird!